mariuskalvo/elixir-introduction/introduction.md

 We cannot look into the history of Elixir without taking a look at Erlang, the giant whose shoulders Elixir stands on.
 Erlang is a functional programming language created for developing fault-tolerant, distributed and low-latency applications, specifically for the telecom industry.
 It was developed at Ericsson in the late 1980s and was used for their telephone switching systems.
 Erlang is often used as a general term of the language Erlang and Erlang/OTP.
 OTP, or the Open Telecom Platform consists of the Erland runtime, including the Erlang VM, libraries and middleware you can use in your applications, and a set of design principles on how to develop Erlang applications.

 Elixir was developed by Josè Valim, and first appeared in 2012.
 Inspired by languages such as Ruby, Clojure and Erlang, Jose created a new language that had the capabilities of Erlang and its ecosystem, with a developer friendly syntax, lowering the threshold for developers to take advantage of the Open Telecom Platform.
+Since the apperance of Elixir, many companies has taken use of the language and its underlying platform.
+For instance, Discord uses Elixir and OTP in its chat infrastructure, where they have used Elixir serivces to serve more than 12 million concurrent users, sending more that 26 million WebSocket events to clients every second. https://elixir-lang.org/blog/2020/10/08/real-time-communication-at-scale-with-elixir-at-discord/

 # Language features
 ## Structuring code using functions and modules